AssemSadek90/speedo/README.md

 ## 💡 Usage Guide

 After launching the project:
--Login or create an account (if signup exists)
+- Login or create an account (if signup exists)
--Access the Dashboard
+- Access the Dashboard
--View:
+- View:
-  -Total balance
+  - Total balance
-  -Transaction history
+  - Transaction history
-  -User profile info
+  - User profile info
-  -Navigate through the different sections using the sidebar/menu
+  - Navigate through the different sections using the sidebar/menu

 [**Click here for Demo**](https://speedo-rho.vercel.app/)